Downtown South: Sports and entertainment

 Across its 140 acres, the Downtown South is expected to be home to a soccer practice facility, 20,000-seat stadium, small outdoor amphitheater, and an indoor VR Center.

 Steve Malik began to collaborate with Kane Realty in 2018 hoping to attract Major League Soccer (MLS) to Raleigh.
 However, the MLS ultimately chose Charlotte, North Carolina, delaying the Downtown South development's construction.
 Despite the bid falling through, Malik still hopes to relocate the North Carolina FC and North Carolina Courage to the stadium upon its completion, but the stadium is on hold until further notice.

 Delays and lawsuits

 The Downtown South development was paused due to the COVID-19 pandemic, affecting project finances, zoning requests, and blueprints.

 Some residents were concerned about the displacement and harm the development could cause to the community.
 After the MLS chose Charlotte for the location of its 30th team, some doubted the continued need for the project.
 Raleigh City Council denied several proposals and requests, believing the rezoning application "disregarded equity and fairness."
 After a series of council meetings, the project was eventually approved on December 15, 2020, though the stadium was later put on hold.

 After this approval, Kane Realty bought the remaining land needed for the project, which later resulted in a lawsuit against the project on March 30, 2021, by a small business located on the site.
 A hearing related to the lawsuit was scheduled before the NC Court of Appeals in February 2023.

+As of January 2025, there was still no timeline for groundbreaking.